IdiotStudios/docs/docs/intro.md

 Welcome to the official documentation for **IdiotStudios Projects & Services**.
 Here you'll find guides, API references, and resources to help you use and contribute to our projects.

+## Notice

+These Docs are under construction, some information may be incorrect or not updated yet.

 ## Getting Started

 - Learn about our different projects and services.